AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

 >
 >The deprecation of the Scheduling tools means that as of now, we are no longer implementing new feature functionality for the current Scheduling solution and we consider and prioritize only High and Critical severity defects for a fix.

-This article describes the deprecation timeline and it outlines the functionality you are now using in the Scheduling tools in comparison to what is currently available in the Workload Balancer and what will become available soon.
+This article describes a tentative timeline for this deprecation and it compares the functionality of the Scheduling tools and that of the Workload Balancer.

 A more exact timeline will be announced through the Announcement Center and this article will be updated as this process continues during the following months.